Calvin University students can gain excellent work experiences through on and off campus employment and community service opportunities.

 Students who work more than 20 hours when the restrictions are in place will be given one warning during their time at Calvin.
 A second offense will result in the termination of their SEVIS record, in accordance with 8 CFR 214.2(f)(9)(i).

 How does Calvin find out that students worked over 20 hours per week?
 The payroll office keeps close tabs on the working hours of each employee.
 Human Resources will communicate directly with your DSO to inform him or her that students have worked over the 20-hour limit.

 Students and supervisors can consult the F-1 Work Restrictions Calendar to be published yearly by the DSO to see when the 20-hour limit is not in force.

-- College property
+- University property

 All student employees are expected to exercise due care in the use of Calvin property and to use such property only for authorized purposes.
 Negligence in the care and use of Calvin property may be considered cause for suspension and/or dismissal.
 Unauthorized removal of Calvin property from the premises or its conversion to personal use is considered cause for discipline.

 In any organization with many jobs and many people, different points of view will develop about a given situation.
 The following are suggestions for dealing with conflict: